-68% of British workers were already being offered flexible working and that figure is now massively increasing given the current unprecedented situation, but employees working remotely doesn't have to mean a drop in efficiency and productivity if they have the right tech.
+Nearly 70% of British workers were already being offered flexible working even before the current unprecedented situation, but employees working remotely doesn't have to mean a drop in efficiency and productivity if they have the right tech.

 Mental well-being can be massively affected by lack of contact and colleague and client relationships can suffer without face-to-face contact.